Full Coverage, Vol. 1

 Full Coverage, Vol. 1 is an extended play (EP) by Trixie Mattel, released on April 30, 2021.
 The four-track collection includes cover versions of songs by Lana Del Rey, Violent Femmes, Cher, and Johnny Cash.
 Orville Peck is featured on the duet "Jackson".

 Composition

 The EP opens with a cover of Lana Del Rey's "Video Games".
 "Blister in the Sun" by American rock band Violent Femmes is the second track.
 The final two tracks are renditions of Cher's "Believe" and "Jackson", a collaboration featuring country singer Orville Peck.
+Peck also provided background vocals on "Video Games" in the form of whistling.

 Release and promotion

 "Video Games" and "Blister in the Sun" had been issued as singles in September 2020 and February 2021 respectively prior to the release of the extended play, with both singles also receiving music videos.
 The EP was released on April 30, 2021 with a music video for the third single "Jackson" being released on the same day.
 Trixie Mattel had previewed "Jackson" on Instagram on April 19.